astronomer/docs/astro/cli/develop-project.md

 - Applying changes
 - Running on-build commands

-For information about testing DAGs after you’ve added them to your Astro project, see [Test your Astro project locally](cli/test-your-astro-project-locally.md).
+For information about running your Astro project in a local Airflow, see [Run Airflow locally](cli/run-airflow-locally.md).

 :::tip